garfix/mondriaanimatie/doc/elements.md

 Restrictions

 * planes do not overlap
+* when a plane is bordered by a line-with-a-gap, the plane may extend to the start of the gapped lines, to the end of it, or somewhere halfway
+* when a painting has only a few planes, they all differ in color.
+Only when we're out of unique colors, duplicate colors kick in

 ### Steps

-A step is a colored rectangle inside a plane.
-It is not bordered by lines and frame on all sides.
+A step is a colored rectangle inside a room.
+It does not have borders on all sides.
 I named them like this because they look like the steps of a ladder.

 Aspects of steps